kirill-menke/resnet-defective-solar-cells/README.md

 res = trainer.fit(epochs=3)
 ```

+### Data Augmentation
+The photos of the solar cells suffer from slight rotation and translation.
+To make the model more robust in this regard, the following transformations are randomly applied to some samples during the training process:
+- Rotation: ±3°
+- Translation: ±2%
+- Crop: ±2%

 ## Usage
 The training can be started by running `train.py`.
 It will output the mean training loss, test loss, and f1-score for each epoch.
 ```shell